Inzhenerka/docs.getdbt.tech/website/docs/faqs/Project/udfs-vs-macros.md

 UDFs execute **at query runtime** in the warehouse.
 While they can use Jinja templating in their definitions, they don't generate new SQL queries—they're pre-defined functions that get called by your SQL.

 :::note Expanding UDFs
 Currently, SQL and Python UDFs are supported.
 Java and Scala UDFs are planned for future releases.
-Python UDFs support conditionals and looping within the function logic itself (using Python syntax), and execute at runtime, not at compile time like macros.
 :::

 </Expandable>

 <Expandable alt_header="You want to generate DDL or DML statements">

-Macros can create entire model definitions, tests, or any SQL statement.
-UDFs are limited to returning values or tables.
+Currently, SQL and Python UDFs are supported.
+Java and Scala UDFs are planned for future releases.

 </Expandable>